 Publicizing Fellowship Awardees

-The name and home department of fellowship awardees may be published on the Graduate Division’s website, in its publications and/or posted on its bulletin boards and other Graduate Division venues for educational purposes.
-Awardees who do not want their information published must submit a statement to this effect when returning the fellowship contract.
+The name and home department of fellowship awardees may be published on the Division of Graduate Education’s website, in its publications and/or posted on its bulletin boards and other Division of Graduate Education venues for educational purposes.
+Awardees who do not want their information published must check the “Do Not Consent” box when returning the fellowship contract (Offer of Support).